Leemyy/ILPatcher/README.md

     - [ ] Use the type's methods to implement an interface
     - [ ] Assign different methods to virtual slots
   - [ ] Add new Types
+    - [ ] With generic parameters
+    - [ ] With generic constraints
+  - [ ] Add annotations to any member
+    - [ ] Add nullable reference type annotations
   - [ ] Change/Replace a method's body
 - [ ] **Combining Patches**
   - [ ] Merge multiple patches into one